 When it comes down to it, you only need clean boiled water and some half-decent coffee to make something better than what they’re serving at your hostel!
 Rummage through kitchens and you’ll always find a kettle, saucepan, or something else fun to brew in.

 The coffee maker of choice in these countries is a cotton sock attached to a simple metal handle that you submerge in freshly boiled water.
 Many kitchens will have one, but I bought my own in Ecuador for 2 USD at a homewares store.
 They come in all different sizes, and most kitchens I encountered in hostels and Airbnbs had a tall metal jug with a spout to use specifically for coffee.

 Step-by-step to make coffee in a ‘coffee sock’:

-- Boil only the amount of water you need in the metal jug with a spout for a few minutes (use bottled water if you’re unsure about using the tap water)
+- Boil only the amount of water you need in the metal jug with a spout for a few minutes (use bottled water if you’re unsure about using tap water in South America)